nrfconnect/sdk-nrf/doc/nrf/libraries/nrf_security/doc/driver_config.rst

 RNG configurations
 ******************

+Enable RNG using the :kconfig:option:`CONFIG_PSA_WANT_GENERATE_RANDOM` Kconfig option.

-To enable PRNG seeded by entropy (also known as TRNG), set one or more of the following configurations:
+RNG uses PRNG seeded by entropy (also known as TRNG).
+When RNG is enabled, set at least one of the following configurations:

 +---------------------------+-------------------------------------------------+
 | PRNG algorithms           | Configuration option                            |